 The MLRA lies within the transition zone between the eastern deciduous forests and the tallgrass prairies.
 The heterogeneous topography of the area results in variable microclimates and fuel matrices that in turn are able to support prairies, savannas, woodlands, and forests.
-Wet Loess Upland Flat Savannas form an aspect of this vegetative continuum.
-This ecological site occurs on upland flats and high stream terraces on somewhat poorly to very-poorly drained soils, spanning the hydric/non-hydric boundary.
-As a result, species characteristic of this ecological site consist of both upland and hydrophytic woody and herbaceous vegetation.
+Terrace Savannas form an aspect of this vegetative continuum.
+This ecological site occurs on low stream terraces on floodplains on somewhat poorly to well-drained soils.
+Species characteristic of this ecological site consist of a mix of herbaceous vegetation with scattered trees.

-Fire is a critical disturbance factor that maintains Wet Loess Upland Flat Savannas.
+Fire and rare flooding are critical disturbance factors that maintain Terrace Savannas.
 Fire intensity typically consisted of periodic fires occurring every 1 to 5 years (LANDFIRE 2009).
 Ignition sources included summertime lightning strikes from convective storms and bimodal, human ignitions during the spring and fall seasons.
 Native Americans regularly set fires to improve sight lines for hunting, driving large game, improving grazing and browsing habitat, agricultural clearing, and enhancing vital ethnobotanical plants (Barrett 1980; White 1994).
+Infrequent flooding influenced plant community composition as evidenced by the co-dominance of oak species with floodplain associated species (Dettman et al. 2009).

 Drought and herbivory by native ungulates have also played a role in shaping this ecological site.
-The periodic episodes of reduced soil moisture in conjunction with the poorly to somewhat poorly--drained soils have favored the proliferation of plant species tolerant of such conditions.
+The periodic episodes of reduced soil moisture in conjunction with the somewhat poorly to well-drained soils have favored the proliferation of plant species tolerant of such conditions.
 Drought can also slow the growth of plants and result in dieback of certain species.
 Bison (Bos bison) grazing, while present, served a more limited role in community composition and structure than lands further west.
 Prairie elk (Cervus elaphus) and white-tailed deer (Odocoileus virginianus) likely contributed to woody species reduction but are also considered to be of a lesser impact compared to the west (LANDFIRE 2009).
 When coupled with fire, periods of drought and herbivory can further delay the establishment of woody vegetation (Pyne et al. 1996).

-Today, Wet Loess Upland Flat Savannas have been greatly reduced, if not extirpated, as most areas have been converted to agricultural production.
-Corn (Zea mays L.) and soybeans (Glycine max (L.) Merr.) are the dominant crops grown, but patches of forage land may be present.
-A return to the historic plant community may not be possible following extensive land modification, but long-term conservation agriculture or savanna reconstruction efforts can help to restore some biotic diversity and ecological function.
+Today, Terrace Savannas may be extirpated from the MLRA as a result of type-conversions to agricultural production lands.
+A return to the historic plant community may not be possible following extensive land modification, but long-term conservation agriculture or savanna reconstruction can help to restore some biotic diversity and ecological function.
 The state-and-transition model that follows provides a detailed description of each state, community phase, pathway, and transition.
 This model is based on available experimental research, field observations, literature reviews, professional consensus, and interpretations.